 A genetic predisposition to anxiety is undoubted; however, the nature and extent of that contribution is still unclear.
 Getting a DNA Test Kit can help you learn more about your genetic predispositions.

-Utilize your DNA to take the guesswork out of achieving your goals.
+Whether you're concerned about anxiety or losing weight, use your DNA to take the guesswork out of achieving your goals.

 Fish Oil for Depression and Anxiety

 Anxiety is one of the most common mental health conditions in the United States.

 The Anxiety and Depression Association of America estimates that around 18 percent of Americans have anxiety.
 Anxiety and depression are often grouped together, but the symptoms can vary in slight but important ways.

 While common symptoms of depression include sadness and hopelessness, symptoms of anxiety lie more towards fear and panic.
 Nevertheless, the two are usually treated in a similar way, primarily with serotonin reuptake inhibitors (SSRIs).